 - Employees shall notify their supervisor immediately, or as soon as they are able.
 If this is not possible and a witness is on the scene, the witness can contact:

-- Regardless of the severity level, the On the Job Injury Report is to be completed in full by the injured employee for all injuries or illnesses.
+- Regardless of the severity level, the Accident Report Form is to be completed in full by the injured employee for all injuries or illnesses.
 In instances where an employee is not capable of reporting an injury or illness, the employee’s supervisor will complete the form.
 All completed forms should be forwarded to Human Resources, Doty 318 where originals shall be kept on file.
-If medical attention is required or if the employee will miss time from work and the form cannot immediately be delivered to Human Resources, the supervisor should contact Human Resources at extension 585-245-5616.
+If medical attention is required or if the employee will miss time from work and the form cannot immediately be delivered to Human Resources, the supervisor should contact Human Resources at 585-245-5616.

 - Supervisors should ensure that corrective action for unsafe conditions or unsafe behaviors are either remedied as soon as possible or referred to the appropriate department for action.
-Environmental Health and Safety should be contacted for situations that required special attention.
+The Department of Environmental Health and Safety should be contacted for situations that require special attention.

 - If applicable, the employee will also be notified of their rights under the Family Medical Leave Act (FMLA).
 For more information, see Employee Rights and Responsibilities under the Family Medical Leave Act.

-- Employees represented by bargaining units other than CSEA should contact the Human Resources Office for specifics on their workers’ compensation benefits.
+- Employees represented by bargaining units other than CSEA should contact Human Resources for specifics on their workers’ compensation benefits.

 - Injured employees must provide medical documentation to support all absences related to the work-related injury or illness.

-- It is the responsibility of the employee to obtain appropriate medical documentation.
-All medical documentation shall be submitted to Human Resources, Doty 318.
-The doctor’s office may fax the information to 585.245.5998.
-Medical documentation will remain confidential and Human Resources will in turn notify the employee’s supervisor of his/her status.
-All medical documentation must be submitted on the Certification of Health Care Provider for Employee’s Serious Health Condition (WH380-E)
+It is the responsibility of the employee to obtain appropriate medical documentation.
+All medical documentation shall be submitted to the Department of Human Resources at SUNY Geneseo, Human Resources, Doty 318 Hall, Geneseo NY 14454.
+The doctor’s office may fax the information to 585-245-5998.
+Medical documentation will remain confidential and Human Resources will in turn notify the employee’s supervisor of their status.
+All medical documentation must be submitted on the Certification of Health Care Provider for Employee’s Serious Health Condition (WH380-E).

-- Prior to returning to work, the Return to Work Form – Medical Authorization Form from the employee’s physician must be received by Human Resources at least 48 hours (during business days) prior to the employee’s anticipated return to work date.
+- Prior to returning to work, the Return to Work Form from the employee’s physician must be received by the Department of Human Resources at least 48 hours (during business days) prior to the employee’s anticipated return to work date.
 Human Resources is responsible for reviewing return to work certification.
-This form must be complete in full and reviewed by Human Resources 48 hours prior to the employee returning to work.
+This form must be completed in full and reviewed by Human Resources 48 hours prior to the employee returning to work.
 If there are restrictions, they must be specific and state when they can be lifted.

-- It is critical that the employee remain in contact with the Human Resources office throughout their workers’ compensation leave.
+- It is critical that the employee remains in contact with the Human Resources office throughout their workers’ compensation leave.

-- Human Resources will post information related to occupational injury/illness, job safety, and health protection, and will maintain injury/illness records as required by the New York State Department of Labor.
-Human Resources will also assist in completing regulatory surveys involving injuries and illnesses.
+- The Department of Human Resources will post information related to occupational injury/illness, job safety, and health protection, and will maintain injury/illness records as required by the New York State Department of Labor.
+The Department of Human Resources will also assist in completing regulatory surveys involving injuries and illnesses.

-- The SUNY Geneseo Accident Report Form will be reviewed by Human Resources.
-Human Resources will forward copies of completed forms to the office of Environmental Health and Safety for further review.
+- The SUNY Geneseo Accident Report Form will be reviewed by the Department of Human Resources.
+Human Resources will forward copies of completed forms to the Department of Environmental Health and Safety for further review.

-- Human Resources is responsible for reviewing all return to work documentation (with or without restrictions/light duty).
+- The Department of Human Resources is responsible for reviewing all return to work documentation (with or without restrictions/light duty).
 Human Resources will work in conjunction with the employee’s supervisor to coordinate the return to work.
 Every effort will be made to accommodate the employee’s return to work on light duty.
-However, in some instances, due to the nature of the job duties, this may not be feasible, and the return would be delayed until he/she was able to be released for full duty.
+However, in some instances, due to the nature of the job duties, this may not be feasible, and the return would be delayed until they are able to be released for full duty.

-- Human Resources will transact in various employment and reporting systems all necessary transactions to affect a worker’s compensation leave without pay and report such to the New York State Insurance Fund.
+- The Department of Human Resources will transact in various employment and reporting systems all necessary transactions to affect a worker’s compensation leave without pay and report such to the New York State Insurance Fund.

 - Human Resources will ensure that employees with illness or injury who have medical services or lost time have access to the Claimant Information Packet which includes information and forms.
 After hours, employees can print a Claimant Information Packet from the New York State Insurance Fund’s website.

-- In the event of a work-related fatality or a hospitalization event involving two or more employees, Environmental Health and Safety will report within eight (8) hours the relevant information to the New York State Department of Labor, Division of Safety and Health.
+- In the event of a work-related fatality or a hospitalization event involving two or more employees, the Department of Environmental Health and Safety will report within eight (8) hours the relevant information to the New York State Department of Labor, Division of Safety and Health.